4 Days in Key West, Florida: Travel Guide

 Where to Stay in Key West

 We stayed at the Margaritaville Beach House Key West, which I HIGHLY recommend.
-It’s directly across from Smathers Beach (only a couple minute’s walk), which is known to be the best beach on the island for good reason (more details below under “What to Do in Key West”)!
-The few beachfront hotels in Key West were all out of our price range, so with its convenient location near a public beach, Margaritaville Beach House is definitely one of the best Key West Hotels with beach access, on a budget.
-The hotel also offers a shuttle to downtown that runs once an hour for most of the day, which makes going downtown every night a lot more affordable.
-The hotel itself had a mini resort feel with a pool, two outdoor bars (with delicious margaritas of course), hot tub, restaurant, gym, and huge lobby with a shop and concierge.
-The room was by far one the cutest, best decorated room I’ve ever stayed in AND the cleanest.
-It had a very homey feel with sliding doors between rooms, a mini kitchen, and tasteful Margaritaville-inspired decor.
-The suite-style rooms were perfect for our Florida mother-daughter trip.
-Truly our only complaint of our entire stay was that the pool wasn’t very relaxing as it’s a family friendly resort and the hot tub was very small and crowded, so we never got to use it.
+It’s directly across from Smathers Beach (only a couple minute’s walk), which is known to be the best beach on the island for good reason (more details below under “What to Do in Key West”).
+Most of the (few) beachfront hotels were out of our price range, so with its convenient location near a public beach, Margaritaville Beach House is definitely one of the best Key West hotels with beach access on a budget.

 Or if you’re traveling as a family, I’d recommend these kid-friendly Key West hotels: